modu/website_grokit_ca/README.md

 Could make this a broader rule with <action>::<parameter(s)>, could use "::", or ":::" (whatever is rare enough so that it does not conflict with another notation).

+Try to pick a notation that is intuitive, does not conflict and is extendable beyond tagging.